hms-networks/flexy-thingworx-connector/README.md

 5. *WriteStringTagGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone Thing Templates for writing a value to a string tag on the Ewon Device.

+6. *ReadAllTagsLiveGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone Thing Templates for reading all live tag values on the Ewon Device.

+7. *ReadBooleanTagLiveGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone Thing Templates for reading a boolean tag's live value on the Ewon Device.

+8. *ReadDwordTagLiveGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone Thing Templates for reading a DWORD tag's live value on the Ewon Device.

+9. *ReadFloatTagLiveGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone Thing Templates for reading a float tag's live value on the Ewon Device.

+10. *ReadIntegerTagLiveGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone Thing Templates for reading an integer tag's live value on the Ewon Device.

+11. *ReadStringTagLiveGenericService*: A generic service used by the GenericEwonDeviceTalk2M, GenericEwonDeviceDirect, and GenericEwonDeviceDirectStandalone Thing Templates for reading a string tag's live value on the Ewon Device.

 ##### GenericEwonDeviceTalk2M

 The GenericEwonDeviceTalk2M device template is for Ewon devices which connect to Thingworx using the Talk2M data path.